-- § 11098.2612065.
-Reasonable Accommodations. - (a) A housing provider has an affirmative dutyIt is a Ddiscriminatory hHousing pPractice for any pPerson to refuse to make reasonable accommodations in rules, policies, pPractices, or services when such accommodations may be necessary to afford a personan individual with a disability an equal opportunity to use and enjoy a dDwelling uUnit and public and Ccommon Uuse Aareas, or an equal opportunity to obtain, use, or enjoy a Housing Opportunity related services and facilities, including but not limited to governmental services, brokerage services, and loans and other financial assistance unless providing such reasonable the requested accommodation would constitute an undue financial or administrative burden hardship or a fundamental alteration of its program, or if allowing an accommodation would constitute a direct threat to the health and safety of others or would cause substantial physical damage to the property of others, as defined in Section 12067 or 12068(d).
-Such accommodations include, but are not limited to, exceptions to standard rules, policies, practices, or services because of the person's disability. - (1) Subsection (b) of this section describes confidentiality requirements regarding reasonable accommodations; - (2) Subsection (c) of this section defines requirements relating to requests for reasonable accommodations; - (3) Section 11098.2712066 of this article describes the interactive process that is required when the duty to consider a reasonable accommodations request has been triggered; - (4) Section 11098.2812067 of this article defines requirements relating to the determination of whether a requested accommodation is necessary; - (5) Section 11098.2912068 of this article defines the bases upon which a requested accommodation can be lawfully denied; - (6) Section 11098.30 12069 of this article states other requirements or limitations in the provision of reasonable accommodations and provides examples of reasonable accommodations. - (b) Confidentiality regarding reasonable accommodations - (1) All information concerning a person's an individual's disability, request for an accommodation, or medical verification or information must be kept confidential and
+§ 11098.2612065.
+Reasonable Accommodations.

+(a) A housing provider has an affirmative dutyIt is a Ddiscriminatory hHousing pPractice for any pPerson to refuse to make reasonable accommodations in rules, policies, pPractices, or services when such accommodations may be necessary to afford a personan individual with a disability an equal opportunity to use and enjoy a dDwelling uUnit and public and Ccommon Uuse Aareas, or an equal opportunity to obtain, use, or enjoy a Housing Opportunityrelated services and facilities, including but not limited to governmental services, brokerage services, and loans and other financial assistance unless providing such reasonable the requested accommodation would constitute an undue financial or administrative burdenhardship or a fundamental alteration of its program, or if allowing an accommodation would constitute a direct threat to the health and safety of others or would cause substantial physical damage to the property of others, as defined in Section 12068(a)(5) or 12070(d)(9).
+Such accommodations include, but are not limited to, exceptions to standard rules, policies, practices, or services because of the person's disability.

+(1) Subsection (b) of this section describes confidentiality requirements regarding reasonable accommodations;

+(2) Subsection (c) of this section defines requirements relating to requests for reasonable accommodations;

+(3) Section 11098.2712066 of this article describes the interactive process that is required when the duty to consider a reasonable accommodations request has been triggered:

+(4) Section 11098.2812067 of this article defines requirements relating to the determination of whether a requested accommodation is necessary;

+(5) Section 11098.2912068 of this article defines the bases upon which a requested accommodation can be lawfully denied:

+(6) Section 11098.3012069 of this article states other requirements or limitations in the provision of reasonable accommodations and provides examples of reasonable accommodations.

+(b) Confidentiality regarding reasonable accommodations

+(1) All information concerning a person's an individual's disability, request for an accommodation, or medical verification or information must be kept confidential and must not be shared with other persons who are not directly involved in the interactive process or decision making about the requested accommodation unless disclosure is: